 There is a lost of temporary addresses to go on your personal page below.”

 At the end of the message, you will get a few website addresses that will lead you to pages with payment information.
 Along with this wallpaper change, you will also see three special files on the desktop; # HELP DECRYPT #.html, # HELP DECRYPT #.txt, # HELP DECRYPT #.url.
 Some old versions of Cerber4 ransomware create files such as @__README__@.html, @__README__@.txt and @__README__@.url.

-On the payment page, it will demand for 0.7154 bitcoin (equals about $410).
+On the payment page, it will demand 0.7154 bitcoin (equals about $410).
 In case you fail to send the amount within the proposed time limit (mostly five days), the amount will be doubled to 1.4308.
-But in previous Cerber versions, the ransoms were higher than this amount.
-The ransomware developers prefer Tor and bitcoin currency due to the scope of anonymity it offers.
+But in previous Cerber ransomware versions, the ransoms were higher than this amount.
+The ransomware developers prefer Tor and Bitcoin currency due to the scope of anonymity it offers.

 I recommend you shouldn’t act as per the instructions of the ransomware.
 The researches proved that the developers often ignore the victims.
 Suppose, your computer is infected by Cerber ransomware and, you paid the demanded ransom provided the files are of the highest significance.
 But chances are you will never get the files back to the original state.